click here to return home

 Leading up to 1824, the Federalist Party had fallen out of favor, leaving the Democratic-Republicans as the only major party left in DC.
 You would think this would bring a harmony among politicians at the time.
 Instead, they broke up into factions.
 Near the end of President Monroe’s second term, these factions were ready to take rein of the party and the country.

-First up on the ticket was Andrew Jackson, who was a natural choice for the time: he fought in the American Revolution as a teenager, passed the bar exam at the age of 20, led the Tennessee militia to victory during the War of 1812, and then built the Hermitage Plantation with his bare hands, like a real American.
-That’s a lie: it was built by hundreds of slaves, like a real real American.
+First on the ticket was Andrew Jackson, who was a natural choice for the time: he fought in the American Revolution as a teenager, passed the bar exam at the age of 20, led the Tennessee militia to victory during the War of 1812, and then built the Hermitage Plantation with his bare hands, like a real American.
+That’s a lie; it was built by hundreds of slaves, like a real real American.

 Next up is John Quincy Adams, son of former President John Adams.
 In 1796, George Washington appointed him to Ambassador to the Netherlands, which he rejected, preferring a quiet, sedentary life teaching philosophy at Harvard, but his father convinced him otherwise.
 Comically so, he was too good at the job, leading to appointments in Portugal, Prussia, Russia, and Britain, and eventually Secretary of State.
 The Northern caucus convinced him to run for president in 1824.

 And finally, we have Henry Clay.
-In 1810, he was elected to the House, and on his very first day, was also elected to Speaker of the House by a wing of war hawks who agreed with his pro-war stance against Britain.
+In 1810, he was elected to the House, and on his very first day, he was also elected to Speaker of the House by a wing of war hawks who agreed with his pro-war stance against Britain.
 He held the position on and off for 14 years before finally pursuing a presidential bid in 1824.

 …was also Speaker of the House.
 Henry Clay was basically elected to the role of kingmaker.
 Influence over 212 representatives gave him leverage to cut a smoky, back-room deal with any candidate.

 Much like the average American, he had to choose between options that did not inspire him.
 He felt no strong opinion of Crawford, he sort-of agreed with Adams’ economic model, and he loathed Jackson.
-Despite Jackson winning the electoral and popular vote, Clay encouraged the House to vote in favor of John Quincy Adams, the sixth president of the United States.
+Despite Jackson winning the electoral and popular vote, Clay encouraged the House to vote in favor of John Quincy Adams, who became the sixth president of the United States.

 To top it off, as Adams entered the White House, he appointed Henry Clay to Secretary of State.
 This smelled of a corrupt bargain.
 The party Jackson had conquered turned their back on him.
 Of what we know of Jackson, he was not one to wallow for long.